Lyssal/tomasvotruba.cz/source/_posts/2018/2018-07-16-new-in-statie-45-twig-support.md

     Statie supports YAML and Symfony Dependency Injection for some time.
 But you wanted more! **You wanted Twig**.
 Sculpin and all [the other PHP Static Website generators](https://www.staticgen.com/) have it.
     <br><br>
     So there you go!
 Enjoy
-tweet: "New Post on my Blog: New in #Statie 4.5: #Twig Support #symfony #latte"
+tweet: "New Post on my Blog: New in #Statie 4.5: #Twig Support"
 tweet_image: "/assets/images/posts/2018/statie-45/statie-45.png"

 updated_since: "September 2018"